Killing of Jean Charles de Menezes: Shooting

-The firearms officers boarded the train and it was initially claimed they challenged the suspect, though later reports indicate he was not challenged.
+The firearms officers boarded the train, and it was initially claimed that they challenged the suspect, though later reports indicate that he was not challenged.
 According to Hotel 3, Menezes then stood up and moved towards the officers and Hotel 3, at which point Hotel 3 grabbed him, pinned his arms against his torso, and pushed him back into the seat.
 Although Menezes was being restrained, his body was straight and not in a natural sitting position.
-Hotel 3 heard a shot close to his ear, and was dragged away onto the floor of the carriage.
-He shouted "Police!" and with hands raised was dragged out of the carriage by one of the armed officers who had boarded the train.
+Hotel 3 heard a shot close to his ear and was dragged away onto the floor of the carriage.
+He shouted "Police!" and, with hands raised, was dragged out of the carriage by one of the armed officers who had boarded the train.
 Hotel 3 then heard several gunshots while being dragged out.

-Two officers fired a total of eleven shots according to the number of empty cartridge casings found on the floor of the train afterwards.
+Two officers fired a total of eleven shots, according to the number of empty cartridge casings found on the floor of the train afterwards.
 Menezes was shot seven times in the head and once in the shoulder at close range and died at the scene.
-An eyewitness later said that the eleven shots were fired over a thirty-second period, at three-second intervals.
+An eyewitness later said that the eleven shots were fired over a period of thirty seconds, at three-second intervals.
 A separate witness reported hearing five shots, followed at an interval by several more shots.

 Immediately after the shooting, the Metropolitan Police stated that the shooting was "directly linked" to the investigation of the attempted bombings the previous day.
-It was revealed that police policy towards suspected suicide bombers had been revised and that officers had been ordered to fire directly towards suspects' heads, the theory according to British authorities being that shooting at the chest could conceivably detonate a concealed bomb.
+It was revealed that police policy towards suspected suicide bombers had been revised and that officers had been ordered to fire directly at suspects' heads, the theory being that shooting at the chest could detonate a concealed bomb.

-The SO19 firearms officers involved in the shooting were debriefed and drugs and alcohol tests were taken as per standard procedure.
+The SO19 firearms officers involved in the shooting were debriefed, and drug and alcohol tests were taken as per standard procedure.
 The officers were taken off duty pending an investigation into the shooting.
 One security agency source said later that members of SO19 received training from the SAS.
 He said the operation was not typical of the police and bore the hallmarks of a special forces operation.

-It emerged that hollow-point bullets had been employed and a senior police source said that Menezes's body had been "unrecognisable".
+It emerged that hollow-point bullets had been employed, and a senior police source said that Menezes' body had been "unrecognisable".
 These bullets are widely used in law enforcement, where it may often be necessary to quickly stop an armed assailant while minimising the risk of collateral damage posed by the use of full metal jacket ammunition.
 A full metal jacket bullet is more likely to exit the target while still retaining lethal force.
 A Home Office spokesman said, "Chief officers can use whatever ammunition they consider appropriate for the operational circumstances."